butler54/butler54.github.io/docs/blog/posts/validated-demos.md

     will result in the correct `clusterGroup` payload being applied ot a given cluster.

-In this case my pipelines Helm chart presumes that the storageclass is defined in `{{ .Values.cloudProvider.storageClass }}` so to setup for both IBM Cloud and AWS the following files were defined:
+In this case my pipelines Helm chart presumes that the storageclass is defined in `{{ .Values.cloudProvider.storageClass }}` so to setup for both IBM Cloud and AWS using the `sharedValuesFiles` defined in the example yaml file above I created two files to contain the overrides:

-!!! info "`values-AWS.yaml`"
+!!! info "`overrides/values-AWS.yaml`"
     ```yaml
     cloudProvider:
       storageClass: gp3-csi
     ```

-!!! info "`values-IBMCloud.yaml`"
+!!! info "`overrides/values-IBMCloud.yaml`"
     ```yaml
     cloudProvider:
       storageClass: ibmc-vpc-block-10iops-tier